google/starlark-go/doc/spec.md

 "hello"[-3:-1]                  # "ll", like "hello"[2:4]
 ```

-Second, for subsequence operations, if the value is still negative, it
+Second, for sub-sequence operations, if the value is still negative, it
 is replaced by zero, or if it is greater than the length `n` of the
 sequence, it is replaced by `n`.
 In effect, the index is "truncated" to
 the nearest value in the range `[0:n]`.